ClaudiuCeia/detect-translation/README.md

 ### What if I need to use another element?

 It’s quite possible to use another phrase to identify translated content languages.
-Please do create an issue!
+Please just open an issue!

 ---